 RFID scanning tools can be used for easy allocation to the patients who need the medications on shortage the most.

 Companies like Screencheck, have significant medical clients who rely on RFID technology.
-As one of the most reliable biometric solution providers of the Middle East, Screencheck observes that many hospitals have implemented biometric services and RFID technology during the early stages of pandemic.
+As one of the most reliable biometric solution providers of the Middle East, Screencheck observes that many hospitals have implemented biometric services and RFID technology in Dubai during the early stages of pandemic.